-A training module was developed, shared, and finalized with IOM staff, and the first training programme in screening and basic communication skills was held on the 21st of June 2012.
-It was facilitated by the FRC Clinical Psychologist, Medical Officer and the Senior PSW of General Hospital, Kilinochchi.
-Participants were the IOM field staff, FRC Kilinochchi staff and the Regional Coordinator - North.
+A training module was developed, shared and finalized with IOM staff and the first training programme in screening and basic communication skills was held on 21st June 2012.
+It was facilitated by the FRC Clinical Psychologist, Medical officer and the Senior PSW of General Hospital, Kilinochchi.
+Participants were the IOM field staff, FRC Kilinochchi staff and the regional coordinator - North.